EFORT Position on Revision of the Medical Device Regulation

 • The revised MDR focus on well-stablished technologies (WET), where the definition of WET has been expanded to more devices, because it creates a more proportionate regulatory pathway for standard orthopaedic medical devices that have decades of proven safety, reducing the overall burden to the regulatory system and prevents the need for expensive new clinical trials for devices that are already “standard of care”.
 Orthopaedic and traumatology surgeons daily use several devices, that has been to market over decades without any reported concerns on patient safety.

-• Grandfathering of orphan devices under MDD can now be easier used under the proposed revision MDR , which has a positive effect on patientcare.
+• Grandfathering of orphan devices under MDD can now be easier used under the proposed revision MDR, which has a positive effect on patient care.
+For that matter hip, knee implants with good to excellent results (5-10% failure at 10 years) based on documentation of high completeness (> 95%) national implant registries are in daily clinical practice state-of-the-art (SOTA).

-• Excluding the 5-year validity limit of certificates may impact patient safety negatively by posing i.e. late negative outcomes of devices, since for joint replacement joints it is known that adverse events are only visible beyond the 5 years.
-Therefore, EFORT recommends a science-based approach by using beyond the 5-year validity mark, the request to industry to deliver a report of real-world data from national or regional arthroplasty registries with a completeness of at least 95 % on their product (medical device).
-If not available, observational data from a different source have to be provided on number of implanted and revised implants.
-These data can be interpreted by Notified Bodies and / or Expert Panels within s Such data are not needed for devices on the market for decades with proven long-term results in national arthroplasty registers which have at least 95% completeness without any safety concerns.
-This accounts for several total hip and knee replacement devices.
-In contrast, novel devices and devices with modifications must be clinically followed and investigated, optimal by a conditional certification and a defined post-market follow-up investigation.
-The orthopaedic colleagues in the expert panel could propose guidelines to ensure a harmonised issuance of certificates, thus improving patient safety and predictability for industry.
-Communication with colleagues from the notified body could be done, creating a learning EU network.
+• Excluding the 5-year validity limit of certificates may impact patient safety negatively.
+As for orthopaedic joint replacement medical devices like hip, knee etc it is known that loosening of the implant is only visible beyond 5 years.
+Therefore, EFORT recommends a science-based approach to be used beyond 5-years: request from industry to deliver a report of real-world data from national or regional arthroplasty registries with a completeness of at least 95 %.
+If not available, observational data from a different source must be provided on the number of implanted and revised implants.
+These data can be interpreted by Notified Bodies and / or Expert Panels.

 In view of the above, EFORT recommends that: